5/14/2025

 Francisco Silva

-Yeah, so and again this is still very early, but it's very encouraging to see these morphological changes.
-For example, in one subject, and again we have more than just one that's experiencing this, but in one particular subject that was presented, you know, at baseline the patient had a protrusion and an annular tear as well.
-And at 52 weeks compared to baseline, using the same MRI magnet, we see that there's increased hydration.
-So there's an increased T2 signal within the disc.
-There's a decrease in size of the protrusion, and really interesting is that you see a decrease in the annular tear signal.
+Yeah, so, and again, this is, you know, still very early, but it's very encouraging to see these morphological changes.
+For example, in one subject, and again, we have more than just one that's experiencing this, but in one particular subject that was presented, you know, at baseline, the patient had a protrusion. an annual tear as well and at 52 weeks compared to baseline using the same MRI magnet we see that there's increased hydration and So there's an increased T2 signal within the disc.
+There's a decrease in size of the protrusion.
+And really interesting is that you see a decrease in the annular tear signal.
 So that is showing very aggressive morphological remodeling within the extracellular matrix within the disc and the annulus as well.
-In another patient, compared to baseline at 52 weeks, T2 signal begins to decrease so there's less hydration.
-The protrusion appears to be very notably worse than compared to baseline, and you could see an evolution of extrusion within the disc lesion.
+In another patient, compared to baseline at 52 weeks, T2 signal begins to decrease, so there's less hydration.
+The protrusion appears to be very notably worse than compared to baseline, and you could see an evolution of an extrusion within the disc lesion.
 So in that case, the patient got worse as compared to the previous patient that I spoke about.
 The patient is actually improving.

 speaker